Clarkes Gambit FAQs

 Mobile reception (Telstra) is not too bad over most of the course but carrying an EPIRB is recommended.
 A SPOT or Garmin InReach is even better!
 Think about what happens if you crash heavily, need an ambulance and there is no one in the immediate vicinity.
 Having an InReach will mean not having to rely on your mobile phone to call for help.

 If you are not carrying one of these devices, consider riding in pairs and/or within sight of another rider.
-Be sure to attend the rider briefing.
-This will be held online in the week leading up to the event.
 We’ll also have a sweep and a roving Marshall on course.

 -